5 Holiday Scams to Avoid

 This time of year represents an opportunity to unleash their schemes on a busy, distracted audience that’s focused on merriment, not mayhem.
 But being aware of some common scams can help keep you safe throughout the holidays.

-An estimated three billion packages were shipped during the last holiday season.1 So, it’s not surprising that cybercriminals have concocted several schemes related to package deliveries.
+Billions of packages are shipped during the holiday season.1 So, it’s not surprising that cybercriminals have concocted several schemes related to package deliveries.

 While some of these communications are obviously fraudulent—perhaps containing multiple misspellings or other errors—many are carefully crafted, even replicating a shipping company’s logo or email format in some cases.